backyardillegalist/Buggy/README.md

 Click load unpacked and choose the downloaded directory.
 Peace :)

 This also remove some sec-ch headers.
-Turn off the extension if websites are not functioning properly.
+You can turn off the extension if websites are not functioning properly.